A boy with his face painted with fleur-de-lis. (Graham Hughes/The Canadian Press)

 The history of St-Jean-Baptiste Day goes back hundreds of years.
 Originally, it was a day to remember St. John the Baptist, a Christian saint.
 But that changed in the spring of 1834.

 A French-Canadian businessman named Ludger Duvernay went to a St. Patrick’s Day celebration in Montreal.
 He thought that French Canadians should have a day like that to honour their own heritage.
 So he formed the Saint Jean Baptiste Society.
 They celebrated their new holiday on June 24 of 1834.

 Two people dressed up in the white and blue colours of the Quebec flag.
 (Graham Hughes/The Canadian Press)

-Saint-Jean-Baptiste Day was celebrated on and off for years until it finally became an official holiday in Quebec in 1925.
-From that point on, the day has been observed each year and it has become a celebration of the Francophone culture and its history.
+St-Jean-Baptiste Day was celebrated on and off for years.
+It finally became an official holiday in Quebec in 1925.
+From that point on, the day has been observed each year.
+It has become a celebration of the Francophone culture and its history.

 A giant puppet of hockey legend Maurice Richard is pulled along in a parade.
 (Graham Hughes/The Canadian Press)

 The holiday may be celebrated a little differently this year.
 Let's look at how people have celebrated it in the past.